MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch1.md

 ![Package manager window](images/spatial-audio/package-manager-window.png)

-## Install the MRTK and Microsoft Spatializer plugins
+## Install MRTK and Microsoft Spatializer
 Using NuGet for Unity, install the MRTK and Microsoft Spatializer plugins:
 1. In the Unity menu bar, click on **NuGet -> Manage NuGet Packages**.